 The older students get many opportunities to participate in SAPSASA (SA Primary Sport Association SA) sport competing against other schools in the state.
-In 2016 we had representatives in soccer, athletics, cross country and basketball.
+In 2019 we had representatives in swimming and cross country.

 Arts and Culture

 In 2016, we participated in Arts performances such as Splash Theatre, Aboriginal for a Day and 52nd Storey Treehouse.
 In 2017, we have planned a trip to Adelaide for the DREAM BIG festival.
 Stay posted for photos!

 Our innovative Friday learning programme includes Authentic Learning.
 We explore a topic with teamwork, problem solving and hands on relevant experiences.